-For those who want a little feature-length foodie fun in between Netflix binges, here are some of our top food films of the 2010s:
+For those who want a little feature-length foodie fun in between Netflix binges, here are our top food-related films of the 2010s:

 This heartwarming comedy-drama features a stellar cast including comedy favourite Jon Favreau (who also directed the film), Sofia Vergara, Scarlett Johansson, Dustin Hoffman and even a cameo from Robert Downey Jr. Chef tells the story of Carl Casper, a chef who loses his job at a prestigious Los Angeles restaurant and attempts to start afresh and get back to basics by opening a food truck.
 You’ll see the chef fall in love with food all over again, strengthening his relationships at the same time.
 Watch this for some feel-good vibes.

 Jiro Dreams of Sushi (2011)